 To be eligible: Applicants must not have access to financial gifts or family loans.
+They must reside in England or Wales and plan to stay there while studying.
 Also, they shouldn't have more than £5,000 in savings.
 They must also meet two or more of the following criteria:

 - Have attended a non-fee paying school

-- Are the first generation of their family to attend higher education
+- Are the first generation of their family to go to uni

-- Were eligible for free school meals whilst at school.
+- Were eligible for free school meals at school.

-Students who don't meet these criteria may still be eligible if they've faced exceptional circumstances to pursue their studies linked to race, class, sexuality, religion, disability, ongoing health issues or other personal circumstances.
+Students who don't meet these criteria may still be eligible if they've faced exceptional circumstances to pursue their studies, such as due to race, sexuality, religion, disability, ongoing health issues or other personal circumstances.

-Award amount: The award includes a bursary to fund the LPC, work experience and mentoring support.
+Award amount: The award includes a bursary to fund the LPC or SQE, work experience and mentoring support.